hifzakh/log-rotation-in-python/README.md

 missingok
 ```

-The above configuration of the `/etc/logrotate.d/movelogs` specifies the maximum number of rotated files that will be kept, the frequency of rotation, the maximum size of the log file and that if there is no log file then it ok.
+The above configuration of the `/etc/logrotate.d/movelogs` file specifies the maximum number of rotated files that will be kept, the frequency of rotation, the maximum size of the log file and that if there is no log file then it ok.

+## Test your Implementation